joehdodd/react-contributors/README.md

 1. `npm install`
 2. `npm start`

-Although GitHub's API mentions a token, I didn't have issues accessing the endpoints used in this application.
+Although GitHub's API mentions a token, I didn't have issues accessing the endpoints used in this application without a token.

 ### Styling